 '''

 siteInfo.siteName.

 siteInfo.installDate.

 siteInfo.fromInstallTime.

 siteInfo.toInstallTime.

 siteInfo.contactName.

-siteInfo.contactPhone.

-siteInfo.alternateContactPhone.
+siteInfo.alternateContactName.

 siteInfo.alternateContactPhone.

 '''

 The 0 version of the variable (each variable) will contain the number of instances defined (these will all be the same value).
 Each level n field relates to the same site group for equal n.